NSS-Day-Cohort-78/server-side-python-curriculum/book-1-python-sql/chapters/KD_DATABASE.md

 );
 ```

 Make sure you set up the foreign key constraints on the Orders table.
-You have to define the column, and separately define the foreign ke constraint.
+You have to define the column, and separately define the foreign key constraint.

 ```sql
 [metal_id] INTEGER NOT NULL,